MaxFalkenberg/COP26_2021/about.md

 - [Max Falkenberg](https://twitter.com/MaxFalken){:target="_blank"} is a post-doctoral researcher based at City, University of London with a background working in complex systems.
 - [Madalina Sas](https://mis.pm){:target="_blank"} is a Ph.D. student in complexity science at Imperial College London with a background in computer engineering and an interest in emergent phenomena.
 - [Alessandro Galeazzi](https://scholar.google.com/citations?user=LGWBII4AAAAJ&hl){:target="_blank"} is a Ph.D. student at the University of Brescia interested in human behavior on social media.
-- [Francesca Larosa](https://scholar.google.com/citations?user=89qTlnEAAAAJ&hl=it&oi=ao){:target="_blank"} is a post-doctoral researcher at University College London (UK) and a researcher at the Euro-Mediterranean Center on Climate Change in Venice (IT).
+- [Francesca Larosa](https://scholar.google.com/citations?user=89qTlnEAAAAJ&hl=it&oi=ao){:target="_blank"} is a climate scientist based at University College London.
-- [Maddalena Torricelli](https://maddaleona.github.io/){:target="_blank"} is a post-doctoral researcher based at City, University of London with a background in computational social science and networks.
+- [Maddalena Torricelli](https://maddaleona.github.io/){:target="_blank"} is a researcher based at City, University of London with a background in computational social science and networks.
 - [Niccolò Di Marco](https://twitter.com/Nicco84394204){:target="_blank"} is a Ph.D. student at the University of Florence working on complex systems and computational social science.
 - [Fabiana Zollo](https://www.unive.it/data/persone/14075308/curriculum) is an Assistant Professor in the Dept. of Environmental Sciences, Informatics and Statistics and Research Fellow in the Center for the Humanities & Social Change at Ca’ Foscari University of Venice.
 - [Walter Quattrociocchi](https://sites.google.com/view/walterquattrociocchi/home){:target="_blank"} is head of the of the Data and Complexity for Society Lab at Sapienza Università di Roma, where he is Associate Professor in Computer Science.